cucumber/cucumber-jvm/examples/java-gradle/README.md

-# Running Cucumber-JVM with step definitions in Java using Gradle `javaexec` task
+# Running Cucumber-JVM with step definitions in Java using Gradle's `javaexec` task

 ## Credits